-Minimum notice period
+Minimum notice period for employees on probation

 The employee, even if dismissed during their period of probation, will still be entitled to a minimum statutory notice period.
 The legal minimum notice required to dismiss an employee is one week for any individual who has been continuously employed by you between one month and up to two years.